kintone-labs/kintone-ui-component/README.md

 > About the React version provided in v0, we haven't supported it in v1 now.

-## Contributing Guide
+## Contributing Guideline
 We welcome contributions to kintone UI Component.<br>
-For the details, please check [CONTRIBUTING.md](https://github.com/kintone-labs/kintone-ui-component/blob/master/CONTRIBUTING.md).<br>
+For the details, please check [Contributing Guideline](https://github.com/kintone-labs/kintone-ui-component/blob/master/CONTRIBUTING.md).<br>

 If you have a question or feature request, please register [GitHub issue](https://github.com/kintone-labs/kintone-ui-component/issues/new/choose).